NCAS-CMS/cf-python/README.md

 * create running means from field constructs,
 * apply differential operators to field constructs,
 * create derived quantities (such as relative vorticity).
-* read and write that data that are quantized to eliminate false precision.
+* read and write data that are quantized to eliminate false precision.

 Visualization